Snowflake-Labs/sfquickstarts/site/sfguides/src/build_embedded_analytics_with_thoughtspot/build_embedded_analytics_with_thoughtspot.md

 ### ThoughtSpot Embed with Snowflake

-This project demonstrates how to embed ThoughtSpot analytics into a web application using React, TypeScript, and Vite.
+This section demonstrates how to embed ThoughtSpot analytics into a web application using React, TypeScript, and Vite.
 It integrates with Snowflake as the data source.

 ### Overview

 This application serves as a template for embedding ThoughtSpot into web applications.
 It utilizes modern web development tools and practices.
+We encourage you to customize it to fit your needs.

 ### Features

-- Embed ThoughtSpot analytics
+- Embed ThoughtSpot Analytics
 - Built with React and TypeScript
 - Fast development with Vite
 - Integration with Snowflake

-### Getting Started
+### Get Started

 These instructions will help you set up and run the project on your local machine for development and testing purposes.